 If you are unable to use the PSAD online form in the new portal, you can email or post the information to our ePlanning Centre.
 Contact details are further down this page.

-For guidance on how to submit applications using the ePlanning.scot portal you can read our How to use ePlanning.scot Guidance.
+For guidance on how to submit applications using the ePlanning.scot portal you can read how to use ePlanning.scot.